mic-hb/python_mnist_ml/phase-0_guide.md

 ### **8. Quickstart Guide**

-(Same as the previous README plan, ensure paths reflect the CCDS-based structure if needed, e.g., `make install_dev` might be a new first step from the Makefile.)

 1.  **Clone the Repository (if applicable) or Setup Project:**
     ```bash
     # Assuming you have the project files in python_mnist_ml/